A DEEPLY RESPECTED ANIMAL

 A NEW ATTRACTION

-The advent of modern tourism meant that the Cypriot donkey soon became somewhat of an attraction as opposed to a working domestic animal.
-This meant that their numbers soon dropped sharply.
-In 2008, they were officially declared endangered.
-As a result, Cypriot donkeys today can only be found in dedicated donkey farms.
-These sanctuaries also form part of the island’s conservation program.
+The advent of modern tourism meant that the Cypriot donkey soon became somewhat of a tourist attraction as opposed to a working domestic animal.
+This meant that their numbers soon dropped sharply, and in 2008, they were officially declared endangered.
+Cypriot donkeys, as a result, can only be found in dedicated donkey farms today.
+These sanctuaries also form part of the island’s ongoing conservation program.
 Donkey rescue work in Cyprus is often carried out by small volunteer groups.
 Some of these groups operate under the umbrella of larger animal welfare charities as part of established donkey sanctuaries.

 PAPHOS DISTRICT

-Paphos Donkey Sanctuary: Aims to re-home donkeys in the greater Paphos region.
+Paphos Donkey Sanctuary: Aims to re-home all donkeys in the greater Paphos region.

 LIMASSOL DISTRICT